radlinskii/junior-interpreter/README.md

 #### Statements

-Statements are instructions that Junior's program is contained of.
+Junior program consists of instructions which are called statements.
 In Junior statements are separated with semicolons.

 ##### Const statement

 `const` `identifier` `=` `expression` `;`

-Const statement binds value evaluated from `expression` to variable `identifier` points to.
+Const statement binds the value evaluated from `expression` to a variable `identifier`.
 Junior uses block scoping, there are three different kinds of scopes.
 1. global scope
 2. function scope
 3. if/else scope

-If variable is not found in the current scope the ancestor's scope is looked up, if interpreter fails to find given identifier even in the global scope a semantic error is evaluated.
+If variable is not found in the current scope the ancestor's scope is examined, if interpreter fails to find given identifier even in the global scope a semantic error is evaluated.
 You cannot redeclare a variable that `identifier` represents in one scope.

 ##### Return statement

 `return` `expression` `;` or `return` `;`

-There two rules when it comes to return statements in Junior:
+There are two rules when it comes to return statements in Junior:

-1. Return statements are forbidden outside function body.
+1. Return statements are forbidden outside a function body.
-2. Return statements are mandatory inside function body.
+2. Return statements are mandatory inside a function body.

-> Note that you can omit a expression in return statement if you want your function to return `null`.
+> Note that you can omit an expression in return statement if you want your function to return `null`.

 ##### If statement